cfgackstatter/quant_mc_framework/README.md

 ## Features

+- Generate random stock price and factor data with factor autocorrelation and information coefficient
 - Long-short equity strategy with factor-based stock selection
+- Portfolio optimizer with turnover and leverage constraints
-- Options overlay with covered calls and cash-secured puts
+- Options overlay with covered calls and puts
-- Turnover constraints and leverage targeting
 - Monte Carlo simulations with parameter variations
 - Performance metrics and visualization